 As we have walked this journey of loss of our second child, it has been healing for me to open and honest about our experiences.
 Today, I wanted to share a bit of my perspective on what it has been like for me to experience pregnancy after a loss.

-However, after months of hard work processing my grief, I finally came to a place where I felt at peace with the decision to have another baby.
+However, after months of therapy and the hard work of processing my grief, I finally came to a place where I felt at peace with the decision to have another baby.
 Because I had already been through the entire first trimester with an active toddler during my second pregnancy, I felt like I at least knew what I was getting myself into there. 😉

 For the first few weeks, I continued to feel that same sense of peace.
 I had an ultrasound around 6 weeks because of intense cramping in my right side that I worried was an ectopic pregnancy.
 Blessedly, everything was fine, and I was overjoyed to be able to see our baby’s tiny little heart beating that day.
 It was a small reassurance that things were, for the moment, as they should be.

 As the weeks ticked by—especially as we made it to double digit weeks—the stakes felt higher.
 Once we got closer to the point where we knew we lost our baby last time, I began to feel a lot of fear and anxiety.
 I knew that statistically, once you have seen a heartbeat on ultrasound, the likelihood of miscarriage drops significantly, but I also knew from my second pregnancy that doesn’t always mean it still won’t happen.

 This time though, I have been acutely aware the entire pregnancy of exactly how many weeks pregnant I am.
-I have also been extra-focused on self-care: listening to my body and trying not to overdo it, resting when I need to, and continuing to see my therapist to make sure that I am taking good care of my mental health as much as my physical health.
+I have also been extra-focused on self-care: listening to my body and trying not to overdo it, resting when I need to, and continuing to see my therapist to make sure that I’m taking good care of my mental health as much as my physical health.

 This time, though, I know that this very well may be my last pregnancy.
 I don’t take things for granted, and even though it has been physically harder in many ways (including breaking my foot when I was 14 weeks pregnant and spending 6 weeks in a boot!), I have really tried to savor each stage.
 In spite of the challenges, there has been so much joy, and I’m so grateful that we have made a point not to lose sight of that!

-I’m endlessly grateful that our loss is also part of our son’s story — he calls his sibling in Heaven “angel baby” and will bring “her” up often — but it still doesn’t make it easy.
-Even as hard as it can be, though, I feel comfort in sharing our baby’s story so that others will know the impact that that short, sweet little life had on our family.
+I’m endlessly grateful that our loss is also part of our son’s story.
+He calls our baby in Heaven “angel baby” and brings her up often.
+As hard as it is sometimes, I feel comfort in sharing our baby’s story so that others will know the impact that her short, sweet little life had on our family.